Stigma reduction plan

 • Experiences of both discrimination and diversity.
 Examples can be found under Discrimination prevention and inclusivity.

-• Unsubstantiated fears of violence related to mental illness.
+• Unjustified fears of violence related to mental illness.

-• Perception that employees with mental health issues cannot function or perform their duties.
+• Perception that employees with mental health issues can’t function or perform their duties.

-• Fear or shame that may prevent someone from seeking assistance.
+• Fear or shame that may prevent someone from seeking help.

 • Rates of promotion or career advancement for employees who have mental health issues, as compared to employees of similar qualifications.